 Analyst Martin Stenshall at Danske Bank believes Norwegian will violate the terms of its loans by New Year: if it fails to sell off many of its new aircraft.
-Suppliers may then demand cash to pay to fuel the aircraft and for landing fees resulting in a stalemate where Norwegian will no longer be able to fly.
+Suppliers may then demand cash to pay to fuel the plane and for landing fees resulting in a stalemate where Norwegian will no longer be able to fly.

-“If the company has to report a violation of the conditions surrounding its debt, it can land in an evil spiral and the crisis will escalate,” Stenshall told DN.
+“If the company has to report a violation of the conditions surrounding its debt, it can land in an evil spiral, and the crisis will escalate,” Stenshall told DN.

 What can Norwegian do?